arunkumar9t2/arunkumar.dev/_posts/2021-05-07-jetpack-compose-for-non-ui-tree-construction-and-code-generation.md

 ##### Compose Node

-Even though we have a root `Composition` to call `@Composable` functions this does not mean that any `@Composable` can be called here and doing so would result in `RuntimeException` since the `Applier` type would not match.
+Even though we have a root `Composition` to call `@Composable` functions this does not mean that any `@Composable` can be called here and doing so would result in `RuntimeException` if the `Applier` type did not match.

 ###### Creating Composable Functions